-Any development in Renhold should comply with the provisions of the Renhold Design Code.
+Any development in Renhold should comply with the design principles, guidance and codes of the Renhold Design Guidance and Codes.

-Dark skies
+Dark Skies

-- 5.11 CPRE, the countryside charity, has published maps on England's light pollution and highlighted the detrimental effects that is has upon: - a) Wildlife and bio-diversity, by disorientating migrating birds, disrupting night-time pollenating insects and nocturnal mammals. - b) Obscuring views of the night sky and disrupting human sleep patterns. - 5.12 CPRE Bedfordshire has inedited that the best places to watch stars in the county are to the north and west of Bedford.
-This is borne out by the light pollution map for Bedford below, with the areas of greatest pollution shown in dark red and the areas of least pollution shown in blue.

-5.13 The map for Renhold and its immediate surrounds is below, which shows that there is already substantial light pollution from neighbouring areas:
+- 5.13 Light pollution has become one the most intrusive threats to our enjoyment of the countryside and its tranquillity at night.
+Whilst artificial light offers valuable benefits to residents in terms, principally safety and crime prevention, inappropriate lighting can contribute to a range of problems.
+It gives the parish an urban feel and detracts from the enjoyment of the night sky.
+It can cause health problems and can impact the normal behaviour of wildlife. - 5.14 CPRE, the countryside charity, has published maps on England's light pollution and highlighted the detrimental effects that it has upon: - a) Wildlife and biodiversity, by disorientating migrating birds, disrupting night-time pollenating insects and nocturnal mammals. - b) Obscuring views of the night sky and disrupting human sleep patterns. - 5.15 CPRE Bedfordshire has identified that the best places to watch stars in the county are to the north and west of Bedford.
+The map for Renhold and its immediate surrounds generated by the CPRE shows that there is already substantial light pollution from neighbouring areas: